JoanMarie4/MR-NAMO-3D-Sim/README.md

 # MR-NAMO-3D-Sim
-3D implementation of MR-NAMO usuing Unitree G1 robots
+3D implementation of MR-NAMO using Unitree G1 robots